NashWellington/NNES/tests.md

 ## PPU
 * PPU should output a solid color based on the value at PPU $3F00 (palette RAM index 0)
 * translating palette values to pixel values may be doable with integer math, instead of pre-defined values (http://forums.nesdev.com/viewtopic.php?f=2&t=14338)
+* Non-palette PPU memory reads should have one-byte buffer

 ## APU
 * Donkey Kong: square channels mute after a few seconds